-After a great time in El Salvador and playing with kids at the Remar orphanage and school, the next country on our list was Guatemala.
+After a great time in at Remar in El Tunco and playing with kids of orphanage and school, the next country on our list was Guatemala.
 We picked out an orphanage/school called Casa Guatemala (Check out their website).
 They’re located in a jungle right by Río Dulce.

-But before, we looked around the facilities for a little: We visited their clinic which also serves the villagers around Casa Guatemala, for free.
-We sneaked into their handicrafts class and watched how they made beautiful accessories and other souvenirs – whenever they sell them to tourists or volunteers, they get to keep the profits.
+But first, we looked around the facilities for a little: We visited their clinic which also treats the villagers around Casa Guatemala, for free.
+We sneaked into their handicrafts class and watched how they made beautiful accessories and other souvenirs.
+Whenever they sell them to tourists or volunteers, they get to keep the profits.
 We saw everyone sing the national anthem and speak the pledge.
 And we sat in a classroom for a while where a teacher was correcting the students’ work.

 Then we joined a class for their physical education period and danced with the girls while the boys were playing a match of football (the real one, not soccer!
 For my American friends…).